 Step 2: Develop your product

-Development is always a balancing act, and PROFINET’s flexibility means that some design decisions must be made early in the process.
+Development is always a balancing act.
+PROFINET’s flexibility means that some design decisions must be made early in the process.
 Marketing may demand that your device supports the fastest communication speeds, but R&D may only have the budget for a less capable PROFINET implementation.
 What’s “good enough” for your market?
 What does an efficient PROFINET application look like to an end-user?
-How much data should you pack in to the cyclic channel and what should be placed in the acyclic channel?
+How much data should you pack into the cyclic channel and what should be placed in the acyclic channel?
 These kinds of questions and decisions require a comprehensive knowledge of the protocol, and that requires expertise.
 Whether that knowledge comes from your PROFINET technology vendor or from investment in training for your team, it’s critical you don’t “design in the dark” without a clear idea of what the final product should do.

 Step 3: Test your product

 The PROFINET certification test can be performed at any accredited PI Test Lab( The PROFI Interface Center is just one of a worldwide network).
 However, the PROFINET Certification Test is just that – a test.
 At the end of it, all you’ll receive is a formal test report.

 To turn that test report into a product certificate you’ll need to get back in touch with a different branch of PI, the PI Certification Office.
 Certification is a paperwork process that goes through the PI Certification Office (PICO) in Karlsruhe, Germany.
 They have their own application form for you to fill out, and will require a fee along with your test report to grant a PROFINET certificate.
 Once granted, that certificate is valid for three years.
 Because firmware gets updated, features get added, and products adapt to meet their market needs.
 PI requires device re-testing every three years to keep their certificates current.